18F/ux-guide/_pages/research/plan.md

 - People who may need help using the service in question
 - People who have limited internet access

 [The Access Board's Section 508 standards](https://www.section508.gov/) require that our designs are accessible to people with disabilities.
 The best way to make sure our products and services are accessible is to design for these users from the start.
-Include people with disabilities in your user research and usability testing.
+Include people with disabilities in your research and usability testing.
 To learn more about inclusive design, visit [Digital.gov's Accessibility for Teams](https://accessibility.digital.gov/), [18F's Accessibility Guide](https://accessibility.18f.gov/), or the TTS Accessibility guild [#g-accessibility](https://gsa-tts.slack.com/archives/C02BT4H5Q).

 ### Defining recruitment criteria